rhroberts/kfit/NOTES.md

 ### Medium Priority

-- Need a more robust file import import dialog
 - Some sort of progress bar
     - this will require threading
 - Still need to figure of the issue of having to initialize model with something